-Legend has it that the town of Muggia Vecchia ended to be inhabited place, after its destruction by the Genoese and Paganino Doria in 1353.
-You also said that was destroyed, leaving in the foot the basilichetta from Trieste can in perennial fight against muggesani, because the salt pans.
-Before the current church there was a previous of VIII or IX century, of which there are some elements: the ambo, the lectern and two large and large pillars, to the right and to the left of the entrance, after remaking happened nelsecolo XIII.
-The remains of the medieval village were forgiven in light from the archaeological investigations: a stretch of road on which opened several distinct houses, on one side of the road leaning on the walls, a dwelling that preserves the ruins of the upper floor, accessible from an external staircase in masonry and presumably seat of the workshop of a blacksmith on the ground floor.
-The archaeological findings testify to the presence of an inhabited center of period dating from iron age, datable between the VIII and VI-V century B.C.
+It is said that Muggia Vecchia ceased to be an inhabited place after its destruction by the Genoese and Paganino Doria in 1353.
+It is also said that it was destroyed, leaving the basilica standing, by the people of Trieste who were constantly fighting against the people of Muggia because of the salt pans.
+Before the present church there must have been an earlier one from the 8th or 9th century, of which some elements still exist: the ambo, the lectern and two large and wide pillars, to the right and left of the entrance, after the reconstruction in the 13th century.
+The remains of the medieval village have been brought to light by archaeological investigations: a stretch of road with several separate houses on one side of the road leaning against the boundary wall, a dwelling with remains of the upper floor, accessible by an external masonry staircase and presumably the site of a blacksmith's workshop on the ground floor.
+The findings testify to the presence of a settlement dating back to the Iron Age, which can be placed between the 8th and 6th-5th centuries BC.

 faces in a high position on the harbor, is a property of the sculptor Villi Bossi and his wife Gabriella, and is open to the public on special occasions, especially for cultural and musical events.
 The first nucleus of the castle was a tower erected by the Patriarch of Aquileia Marquardo of Randeck in 1374, in the area called Borgolauro.
 Was then added a quadrilateral walls and towers to accommodate a garrison of soldiers, the construction of which lasted until 1399.
 The battlements of the tower are plans, Guelph type.
 In 1701 he was initiated a first restoration project, curated by count Giovanni Polcenigo, that was done only in 1735, following the thrust of the government of the Serenissima, in whose orbit Muggia gravitated.
 In the nineteenth century, the castle fell into a state of abandonment, in which he remained substantially since almost at the end of the second millennium, when the current owners they brought him back to the original splendour.